koengr/QCforBusiness/_essentials/applications-overview.md

   hardware with up to 5000 qubits and offers a cloud service that handles relatively large optimisation problems.

-**Fast solutions in search of a suitable problem**
+#### Fast solutions in search of a suitable problem

-Lastly, there exist algorithms with large speedups, for which we are still looking for use-cases with any scientific or economic relevance.
+Finally, there exist algorithms with large speedups, for which we are still looking for use-cases with any scientific or economic relevance.
 The most notable example is the quantum algorithm that solves [systems of linear equations](https://en.wikipedia.org/wiki/HHL_algorithm)[^4] with an exponential advantage.
-This problem is ubiquitous in engineering and optimization, but unfortunately there are [so many caveats](https://doi.org/10.1038/nphys3272) that no convincing practical use cases have been found[^5].
+This problem is ubiquitous in engineering and optimization, but unfortunately, there are [so many caveats](https://doi.org/10.1038/nphys3272) that no convincing practical uses have been found[^5].

 Recently, much attention has gone to the algorithm for [topological data analysis](https://www.nature.com/articles/ncomms10138) (a method to